Skyrim Special Edition

 • Spanish

-I did this for all three files by using CAO
+I did this for all three files by using Cathedral Assets Optimizer

-There are 3 zip files: the main mod, girls of Ivarstead follower expansion, and voice files with lower volume.
-I'd recommend to install all 3 files for the best experience, but any combination of the main mod and one or both of the others will work fine.
-Just install the zip file(s) with a mod manager and use LOOT to sort the load order, I'd recommend and personally use MO2 but Vortex, NMM or any other should work fine too.
+There are 3 zip files: the main mod, follower expansion, and voices fix.
+I'd recommend installing all 3 files for the best experience, but any combination of the main mod and one or both of the others will work fine.
+Just install the zip file(s) with your mod manager of choice (I use MO2) and sort the load order with the optional files beneath the main one.

 What Does This DLC Do?